dmtaylor/costanza/README.md

 docker-compose installed for this.
 Running via docker-compose requires directories `/var/costanza/db_data` & `/var/costanza_dev/db_data` for the Postgres volume mounts.
 Using the Makefile targets for docker-compose based deployments should ensure these directories are created as needed.

+There is a Makefile & [magefiles](https://magefile.org) for commonly used targets.

 ## Usage
 Costanza has the following subcommands:
 - listen: listen to incoming Discord events & respond appropriately.
 This is the main mode of operation